SEO for the Very Small Business, Part 1

 Side Tips for Content Writing

 If you want a page to be indexed by Google, make sure the said page includes 500 words of written content.
-There is a handy clickable icon in WordPress for which will count a page or posts words.
+There is a handy, clickable icon in WordPress that will count a page or posts.
 These days, I tend to write most of my blog content directly into WordPress or into the notepad program.
 I highly recommend getting the Grammarly browser extension for a simple spelling and grammar check when writing.

 Three Types of Written Content